Understanding Open Interest in Futures and Options Markets

-Open interest shows whether money outflows or inflows into the derivatives market, and it is a reliable preliminary indicator of the mid-term Bitcoin trend.
+Open interest shows whether money is flowing in or out of the derivatives market, and it is a reliable early indicator of Bitcoin’s mid-term trend.

-Open interest refers to the total number of derivative contracts (futures or options) that remain active at the end of the trading day.
-Note, that the number of outstanding futures/options contracts is not a fixed number and changes by the day.
-That number changes as some traders open new positions and others close their existing positions.
-In short, open interest indicates the total number of options or futures that have not been yet settled.
+Open interest refers to the total number of derivative contracts (futures or options) that remain open at the end of the trading day.
+The number of outstanding futures or options contracts is not fixed and changes daily as some traders open new positions while others close theirs.
+In short, open interest shows the total number of futures or options that have not yet been settled.

-□ Open interest measures the total number of bought or sold contracts, not the sum of both together
+□ Open interest measures the number of open contracts, not the sum of both buys and sells together

-□ The open interest only changes when a new trader creates a new position or when an existing trader closes an existing position
+□ Open interest changes only when a new position is opened or an existing position is closed

-□ Shows general market sentiment on many asset classes (equities, crypto, etc.)
+□ Shows general market sentiment across different asset classes (equities, crypto, etc.)

-□ Indicates money inflows/outflows into the futures and options market
+□ Indicates money flowing in or out of the futures and options market

 □ Recognizes markets that are about to enter strong trends

-□ Confirms the strength of existing price trends
+□ Confirms the strength of the ongoing price trend

 □ Confirms potential tops/bottoms

-Comparing Futures Open Interest to Futures Market Volume
+Comparing Open Interest and Volume in the Futures Market

-Open interest and futures market volume are correlated to some extent.
-However, open interest refers to the number of total futures contracts that remain open, while, volume refers to the total contracts that have been traded throughout the day.
+Open interest and futures market volume are related but measure different things.
+Open interest shows the total number of futures contracts that remain open, while volume shows the total number of contracts traded during the day.

-If a new trader buys 5 contracts from an existing trader, that leaves open market interest unchanged.
-The open interest remains the same as NO new positions have been added to the market.
-However, at the same time, volume is increased by 5 contracts.
+👉 Example: If a new trader buys 5 contracts from an existing trader, open interest does not change because no new positions were added to the market.
+However, trading volume increases by 5 contracts.

-Open interest tends to peak at the same time when the underlying market tends to peak.
-Let’s examine another example, on Bitcoin, during the bull market 2020-2021.
+Open interest often peaks at the same time the underlying market peaks.
+For example, this was seen in Bitcoin during the 2020–2021 bull market.

 Image: BTC/USD Market & Aggregated Open Interest of Bitcoin Futures

-Note: The total Bitcoin futures open interest is calculated as the sum of all open futures positions in the largest cryptocurrency exchanges.
+📌 Note: Total Bitcoin futures open interest is calculated as the sum of all open futures positions across the largest cryptocurrency exchanges.
 More on sources.

-By observing the above charts, we can see that the BTC/USD and the Aggregated Open Interest charts are actually identical.
-Furthermore, the Open Interest seems to weaken faster (at the top) than the Bitcoin trend.
-Therefore, we may conclude that significant changes in the open interest can work as a preliminary indicator of upcoming changes in key BTCUSD trends.
+Looking at the charts above, we can see that the BTC/USD chart and the Aggregated Open Interest chart are almost identical.
+Open interest also tends to weaken faster at market tops than the Bitcoin price itself.
+This suggests that major changes in open interest can serve as an early indicator of upcoming shifts in key BTC/USD trends.

-Open interest can refer to futures or options contracts and the relative data is published on a daily basis:
+Open interest applies to both futures and options contracts, and related data is published daily:

 (A) EQUITIES